svdesai/heading-date-estimation/README.md

 | VGG     | **0.7495** |
 | SIFT      | 0.5435       |

+The computational cost for VGG based method is as follows :

+- Feature extraction using VGG and training the SVM classifier : 42 seconds
+- Detecting flowering panicles for one image                   : 29 seconds

 ## Acknowledgements
 Paper written under the able guidance of :